Fireblend/AutoDataBasics/README.md

 * On DataBasics, **[create as many Favorite/Memorized](https://databasics.atlassian.net/wiki/spaces/PG6/pages/526544/Favorites+Timesheet) rows as you will need** to cover your timesheet entries.
 For example, create one for your project, one for vacations, and so on.

 ### Filling your Timesheet
 Anytime you want to fill your timesheet, prepare a ``timesheet.txt`` file following the format detailed below and place it in the same directory as the script, auth and driver.
-Each line in this file corresponds to a timesheet entry, with each value separated by commas.
+Each line in this file corresponds to a timesheet entry, with its values separated by commas.

-The first value of every row is the **position of the favorite/memorized entry to be used for this line, as displayed in your Favorites table, starting from 0** (in the above example, your favorite entry for project work would be 0, and the one for vacations would be 1).
-You may need to login to DataBasics and look at your Favorites to figure out what number each Favorite corresponds to.
+The first value of every line is the **position of the favorite/memorized entry to be used for this line, as displayed in your Favorites table, starting from 0** (see the picture below for an example).
+You may need to login to DataBasics and look at your Favorites table to figure out what number each Favorite corresponds to.

-Example mapping:

 <img src="https://i.imgur.com/LdExgJH.png" width=550>

-The rest of the values are self-explanatory: The second value is the entry note/description, and the following 5 values are the time values from Monday to Friday.
+The rest of the values of each line are self-explanatory: The second value is the entry note/description, and the following 5 values are the time values from Monday to Friday.

 Example:
 ```